How FCAC handles your complaint

 These issues fall under your financial institution’s business policies.
 In these cases, you use the financial institution’s complaint-handling process.
 All federally regulated financial institutions must provide a complaint-handling process that includes access to an independent complaints body.

-What does FCAC do with your complaint
+What FCAC does with your complaint

+If you have an issue with your financial institution, you may report your complaint to FCAC.
 FCAC will ask for details about your complaint to help determine if it falls within its mandate.
 For instance, whether the complaint is about an entity FCAC supervises and whether the complaint relates to the entity not meeting a market conduct obligation.

-FCAC also reports to Parliament on the number and types of complaints it receives.
+FCAC reports to Parliament on the number and types of complaints it receives.
 This includes reporting on the performance of federally regulated financial institutions, ECBs and PCNOs in meeting their market conduct obligations.

 Complaints also help FCAC monitor and evaluate trends and issues that have an impact on consumers of financial products and services.